Anuswar/vanamahotsava-website/README.md

-Sure, here's a README file tailored for the Varnothsava website project:

 # Varnothsava Website 🚀

-Welcome to the GitHub repository for the Varnothsava website!
 This repository contains the source code for a full-stack website developed for Varnothsava, our college's InterCollege cultural and Technical fest.
 The platform features a user-friendly interface with registration, event details, gallery, and contact pages, supported by a robust backend handling data storage, Excel export, QR code generation, and email integration for entry tickets.

 ## ⚙️ Tech Stack